timwaters/mapwarper/README_API.md

 |               | lat           | the latitude of the control point   |  |
 |               | created_at    | the date and time when the control point was created   |  |

-With the following calls, if the GCP is not found with format=json, the following response will be returned.
+If the map is not found, with format=json, the following response will be returned.

 | Status        | Response |
 | ------------- | -------- |